jonathanschilling/irb/README.md

  * `AB020300.irb.meta_0.json` contains the meta-data of the image in the JSON format.
  * `AB020300.irb.img_0.png` contains a direct PNG export of the image data with the temperature in degree Celsius mapped to a `jet`-like colorbar.

-Additionally, a direct plot of the image is tried using `JyPlot`.
+If not run in headless mode, a direct plot of the image is tried using `JyPlot`.
 This requires to have a Python installation with `matplotlib` and `numpy` on your `$PATH`.
 A temporary Python script file is created in a folder `PythonScript` in your home directory.
 This will be executed by the default `python` command.